Bengt Sundkler

-Bengt G. M. Sundkler (May 7, 1908, Degerfors, Västerbotten, Sweden - April 5, 1995, Uppsala, Sweden) was a Swedish-Tanzanian Church historian, missiologist, professor and bishop of Bukoba.
+Bengt G. M. Sundkler (May 7, 1908, in Degerfors, Västerbotten, Sweden – April 5, 1995, in Uppsala, Sweden) was a Swedish-Tanzanian Church historian, missiologist, professor and bishop of Bukoba.
+Following his death, it emerged that in writing his best-known work Sundkler had plagiarised the work of his researcher, Regina Twala, and other black Africans.

 Biography

 Sundkler was the son of Gustaf Sundkler, a merchant, and Lilly Bergman.
 His father was the son of Carl Gustaf Sinclair (1849-1919), the last member of the Swedish Counts dynasty Sinclair.
 After studying at the universities of Uppsala, Strasbourg and Paris, Bengt Sundkler became doctor of divinity (teol.dr)1937 with a thesis on the breakthrough of missionary thinking in Sweden by the Swedish Lutheran Mission 1835-75.
 Earlier, he had already in 1933 published the book How old is the sacrament of infant baptism and in Paris in 1937 published study Contributions a l'étude de la pensée missionaire dans le Nouveau Testament.
 He was then working as a Church of Sweden missionary in Tanganyika 1937-42 and as the superintendent of the Lutheran Haya Church there 1942-45 He then returned to Sweden and was appointed associate professor of missiology at Uppsala University in 1945 and was the 1942-45 research secretary of the International Missionary Council in London.
 Between 1949-74 he was chair professor of Church History and history of Christian missions at Uppsala University.
 When the Haya Church 1961 introduced the episcopate, he was called back there as the first holder and was Bishop of Bukoba in Tanzania 1961-64.

 1961-65, Sundkler was a member of the World Council of Churches Central Committee and delegate of the Haya Church at the WCC World Synod in Uppsala in 1968.
 In 1959-61, he was vice president of the International Missionary Council.
 He was an honorary doctorate in theology at the universities of Aberdeen, Tübingen, Oslo and Helsinki.